varshil-shah/video-transcoding-service-backend/README.md

 [![Video Transcoding Service](/images/wallpaper.png)](https://youtu.be/hsIb15Cj6qc)

+### Features

+- **Automatic Video Transcoding**: Automatically transcode the uploaded video into multiple resolutions.
+- **Scalable**: The system is built on AWS services, making it scalable and reliable.
+- **Adaptive Bitrate Streaming**: Uses HLS to generate multiple resolutions of the video for adaptive bitrate streaming.
+- **Dockerized**: The system is dockerized for easy deployment and scaling.

 ### Architecture

 The system is built on AWS services, including S3, Lambda, API Gateway, ECR and ECS.
 The architecture is as follows: